 “Then let’s hang out by the pool today,” she offered.
 “We can sit under the cabana and relax, maybe swim a little.
 But I need to stay out of the sun.
 I was miserable all night.”

 “Why didn’t you say anything, honey?”

 “Because I wanted you close.
-I’ve been loving you being so close at night.
+I’ve loved to have you so close at night.
 We don’t get to do that with Devin underfoot.”
-The little boy had been prone to nightmares, and many times they woke with him between them, having no idea how he got there in the first place.
+The little boy had been prone to nightmares and many times they woke with him between them with no idea how he got there in the first place.